 Social Workers: AAPT is approved by the Alabama State Board of Social Work Examiners (ASBSWE) to offer continuing education to social workers.
 ASBSWE Provider No. 0284.

 Special Needs: Please contact CE & Registration at firstname.lastname@example.org, Registration & CE Coordinator

-Cancellations: Registrants canceling up to 48 hours before a workshop will receive a tuition refund less a $20 administrative fee (per day), or if requested, a voucher good for one year for a future workshop.
+Cancellations: Registrants canceling up to 48 hours before a workshop will receive a tuition refund less a $20 administrative fee (per day).
 All requests must be made in writing or by email.
-No refunds issued for any reason after June 11, 2020.
+No refunds issued for any reason after September 16, 2020.
 In the unlikely event, the workshop cannot be held, registrants will receive complimentary admission to a rescheduled workshop or a full value voucher, good for one year, for a future workshop.